clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 ```
 ![mds1_2](00_localPCA/images/mds1_2.png)

-As you see, MDS 1 and 2 are largely driven by Chr 4 and Chr5.
-Let's look at mds scores along the genome to pinpoint those regions
+As you see, MDS 1 and 2 are largely driven by Chr4 and Chr5.
+Let's look at MDS scores along the genome to pinpoint those regions.
 Building on what we did before, you can probably make a Manhattan plot with a midposition as x, and mds1 or mds2 as y.

 ```